BrooksV/SqlQueryClass/README.md

 }
 ```

 The ResultsType property defines how the query will be executed and the DataType for the result.
-ResultType values are: DataTable; DataAdapter; DataSet; SqlReader; and NonQuery.
+ResultType values are: DataTable; DataAdapter; DataSet; DataRows; and NonQuery.

+ResultType of DataTable and DataRows use the [System.Data.SqlClient.SqlDataReader] approach to load() a DataTable object and return [SqlQueryTable]$table.Result as [System.Data.DataTable] or [Array][System.Data.DataRow]

+ResultType of DataAdapter and DataSet returns [SqlQueryTable]$table.Result as [System.Data.DataSet] and retains the SqlDataAdapter used in [SqlQueryTable]$table.SqlDataAdapter

 ### New-SqlQueryDataSet Examples